caseyg/awesome/TOPICS.md

 *   [ryanatkn/earbetter](https://github.com/ryanatkn/earbetter) - ear trainer and tools for playing and programming music and audio 🎶🦜

-*   [EpicenterHQ/epicenter](https://github.com/EpicenterHQ/epicenter) - Press shortcut → speak → get text.
-Free and open source.
-More local-first apps soon ❤️
+*   [EpicenterHQ/epicenter](https://github.com/EpicenterHQ/epicenter) - Open-source, local-first apps that share a single folder of plain text and SQLite.

 *   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but for svelte5, with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.